Autonomous Quantum Processing Unit: An Autonomous Thermal Computing Machine & its Physical Limitations: Generalization for backwards-ticking clocks

-\end{widetext} As we take the limit $\Delta \sigma_\mathrm{tick}\rightarrow\infty$ of divergent entropy production per unit population undergoing a tick of the clock, the term $\overline{p}_n(t)\rightarrow 0$ vanishes.
-For example, in the case where the tick register models a macroscopic memory where for all practical purposes one can assume $\overline{p}_n(t)= 0,$ we recover the previous equations of motion from the main text.

-\paragraph*{Tick entropy production.} For all the cases, where $\Delta \sigma_\mathrm{tick}<\infty$ takes a finite value, the entropy production for the ticking process can be calculated from detailed balance and for a more detailed estimate of the true thermodynamic cost of the aQPU, this contribution has to be taken into account as well.
-Similar to the internal clockwork contribution $\Sigma_\mathrm{cw}(t)$ discussed already in Sec.~\ref{sec:termodynamic_cost_of_computation}, the additional entropic contribution from the ticks can be derived as
+\end{widetext} As we take the limit $\Delta s\rightarrow\infty$ of divergent entropy production per unit population undergoing a tick of the clock, the term $\overline{p}_n(t)\rightarrow 0$ vanishes.
+For example, in the case where the tick register models a macroscopic memory where for all practical purposes one can assume $\overline{p}_n(t)= 0,$ we recover the previous evolution equations from the main text.
+For all the cases, where $\Delta s<\infty$ takes a finite value, the entropy production for the ticking process can be calculated from detailed balance and for a more detailed estimate of the true thermodynamic cost of the aQPU, this contribution has to be taken into account as well.
+Similar to the internal clockwork contribution $\Sigma_\mathrm{cw}(t)$ discussed already in Sec.~\ref{sec:termodynamic_cost_of_computation}, the ticks also contribute to the dissipation.
+A detailed analysis for the case of reversible ticks is left for future work to analyze.